 1. It is very clear from the Constitutions of the OFS that any local fraternity in the USA must be part of the National Fraternity of the USA.
 It should be integrated with the National Fraternity.
 They may be Koreans, Vietnamese (and others), and the people of the Syro-Malabar rite from India, and all have to be integrated with the National fraternity of USA.
 In article 28.3 (OFS General Constitutions) mention is made of personal fraternities (constituted for specific and valid reasons recognized in the decree of establishment).
 These fraternities are established for reasons of language, particular liturgical rite in the Church or because of their particular position in life.
-Such PERSONAL fraternities are likewise subject to the higher fraternities of the OFS.
-These fraternities can exist but under the approval and guidelines of the National Fraternity in the USA.
+Such PERSONAL fraternities are likewise subject to the higher fraternity in the USA.
 Article 34 clearly states that these fraternities may be established within the fraternity under the guidance of one council.
 National statutes may establish criteria suitable for the formation and functioning of these sections or groups.
 For the valid establishment of this personal local fraternity, at least five perpetually professed members are required.